MihirMishra23/LLM-Collectives-Profiler/README.md

 ## Notes:
 - On a successful run the last message should be `Process group destroyed` — this is not an error.
-- If the training run is hanging on `Preparing c4 dataset from allenai/c4`, then make sure you've run `export HF_HOME=$PSCRATCH/huggingface` before
+- If the training run is hanging on `Preparing c4 dataset from allenai/c4`, then make sure you've run `export HF_HOME=$PSCRATCH/huggingface` before.